polarfire-soc/meta-polarfire-soc-yocto-bsp/README.md

 * lc-mpfs
 * qemuriscv64

+## Yocto Images

+The OpenEmbedded build system provides several example images to satisfy different needs.
+When you issue the bitbake command you provide a “top-level” recipe that essentially begins the build for the type of image you want.

+For the list of support image recipes [Yocto Reference, Images](https://www.yoctoproject.org/docs/3.0/ref-manual/ref-manual.html#ref-images).

 ## Yocto Build Output
 The OpenEmbedded build system creates the Build Directory when you run the build environment setup scripts (i.e. oe-init-build-env).